akihikodaki/dts/test_plans/ice_dcf_switch_filter_pppoe_test_plan.rst

      testpmd> flow list 0

-   check the rule not exists in the list. send matched packets, check the packets are not to port 1.
+   check the rule not exists in the list. send matched packets, check the packets are not to port 2.

 Test case: MAC_PPPOE_IPV6_PAY_session_id_proto_id
 =================================================

 1. validate a rule::

-     testpmd> flow validate 0 ingress pattern eth dst is 00:11:22:33:44:55 / pppoes seid is 3 / pppoe_proto_id is 0x0057 / end actions vf id 1 / end
+     testpmd> flow validate 0 ingress pattern eth dst is 00:11:22:33:44:55 / pppoes seid is 3 / pppoe_proto_id is 0x0057 / end actions represented_port ethdev_port_id 1 / end

    get the message::